armStrapTools/armStrap/README.md

     username = armStrap
     userpassword = armStrap

-RootPassword : Wathever password you want for root.
-UserName : User name for the normal user (this user will be granted sudo rights) UserPassword : Password for your normal user
+RootPassword : Wathever password you want for root UserName : User name for the normal user (this user will be granted sudo rights) UserPassword : Password for your normal user